vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 will get streamlined more and more and the incremental effort of adding new subwikis will be low.

-## Continuation of donations list website (DLW) in 2023: potentially ongoing work
+## Continuation of donations list website (DLW) in 2023 and 2024: potentially ongoing work

 External commitments: Update in Q4 2023 promised to potential collaborator/contributor.

-I expect to start doing DLW work as time and mood permits starting Q3 2023 and continuing into 2024.
+I've resumed DLW work in October 2023 and plan to continue it through the rest of 2023 and then 2024.
 However, I will be prioritizing devops work and Google Analytics migration work over DLW work to the extent that I feel in the mood to do devops work.